Minnesota State Academy for the Deaf: Programs

+Academic programs are designed to meet the needs of deaf, deafblind, and hard of hearing students.
+The school uses a variety of teaching methods including American Sign Language (ASL), English, and Protactile.
+MSAD also offers a variety of extracurricular activities, such as sports, clubs, and student government.

 Campus

-Preschool and elementary students are in Quinn Hall.
-Middle school and high school students are in Smith Hall.
+The Minnesota State Academy for the Deaf is situated in Faribault, Minnesota, approximately 40 miles south of Minneapolis along Interstate Highway 35.
+Spanning 47.5 acres, the academy's campus offers facilities to support its educational and residential programs.

+The campus features multiple academic buildings, providing dedicated spaces for classrooms, laboratories, and other learning environments.

+In addition to academic buildings, the campus includes dormitories.

 Residency

 MSAD is a residential school.
 It has two dormitories where students reside throughout the week.
 Students typically arrive on Sunday evenings and depart on Friday afternoons.
 Transportation is provided by the students' respective school districts.
 Parents can choose to pick up and drop off their child(ren) at the campus.
 Dormitories are for students who live more than 20 miles from the campus.
 Students who live within 20 miles of the campus are called "day students."
-MSAD residential programs offers extracurricular activities, peer interaction, student growth and development, achievement, and more.

 Athletics

-MSAD offers several athletics activities in all grade levels.

-Sports for boys

-Football

-National 11 man deaf football Champ in 1950 and 1977.